City of Parramatta

 Migration assumptions influenced by:

 - Substantial gain in young adults (18-29 years) attracted to transport, education and employment opportunities as well as affordable housing, particularly in higher density rental accomodation

-- Loss of young families (0-9 and 25-44 years), moving to establish family households elsewhere, most probably in nearby growth areas
+- Some loss of established families (0-9 and 30-44 years), moving to establish family households elsewhere, most probably in nearby growth areas

-- Some loss of empty nester and retirees seeking housing and lifestyle options elsewhere (55-69 years)
+- Slight gain of empty nesters and retirees seeking housing and lifestyle options elsewhere (45-59 years)